-- To provide details designs of the course, including materials and construction methods. - To work within any regulations set out by Henley-on-Thames Town Council as landowners. - To ensure site security and insurance until practical completion has been achieved. - To be responsible for all plant and materials being stored on site. - A construction phase health and safety plan including method statements and risk assessments for the work. - A finalised programme of works.
+- To provide details designs of the course, including materials and construction methods. - To work within any regulations set out by Wellingborough Town Council as landowners. - To ensure site security and insurance until practical completion has been achieved. - To be responsible for all plant and materials being stored on site. - A construction phase health and safety plan including method statements and risk assessments for the work. - A finalised programme of works.

-- To inform the Council of any potential unknown or unforeseen costs or delays not included within the quote. - To attend all necessary site visits with Council representatives. - To meet all requirements under the CDM 2015 regulations. - To provide a minimum five-year guarantee for the works. - The form of contract will be the JCT Design and Build Contract DB 2016.
+- To inform the Council of any potential unknown or unforeseen costs or delays not included within the quote. - To attend all necessary site visits with Council representatives. - To meet all requirements under the relevant regulations. - To provide a minimum five-year guarantee for the works.